Pinki-shukla/docsify001/README.md

 ## Podman

 Podman is an open-source container management tool that provides a way to manage containers on Linux systems.

+## GitHub

+GitHub is a platform and cloud-based service for software development and version control using Git, allowing developers to store and manage their code.

 ## Step 1:- Install Podman: